whoward/docs/markdown/reference/test-configuration.md

 "video-upload-on-pass": false
 ```

-### Disable Step By Step Screenshots
+### Disabling Step-by-step Screenshots
 Sauce captures step-by-step screenshots of every test you run.
 Most users find it very useful to get a quick overview of what happened without having to watch the complete video.
 However, this feature may add some extra time to your tests.
 You can avoid this by optionally turning off this feature.

-`Key:`
-record-screenshots

-`Value Type:`
+Key: `record-screenshots`

-bool
+Value type: bool

 Example:

 ```python
 "record-screenshots": false
 ```

-### Disable Logs Gathering
+### Disabling log recording

-By default, Sauce creates a log of all the actions that you execute to create a report for the test run that lets you troubleshoot test failures easier.
+By default, Sauce creates a log of all the actions that you execute to create a report for the test run that lets you troubleshoot test failures more easily.

-`Key:`
-record-logs

-`Value Type:`
+Key: `record-logs`

-bool
+Value type: bool

 Example: